Historical Apoplexy · State Legislative Adaptations · Vermont

 (e) Partner with City Market/Onion River Co-op and other

-Vermont food cooperatives to leverage existing cooperative
+Vermont food cooperatives to use existing cooperative

 distribution infrastructure for at-cost delivery;